-- Keep fluids and sludge out of the drainage lines and the river. - Bury sludge on site
+- Keep fluids and sludge out of the drainage lines and the river.

+- Dry sludge on site

+- Dry grit scrapings out on site

 6.1.3 Heritage

 CTS Heritage conducted a Heritage Screener, as well as submitted the Heritage Notice of Intend to Heritage Western Cape.
 Heritage Western Cape commented that there is no reason to believe that the proposed development will have an impact on any heritage resources.